tirthajyoti/mlr/README.md

 Import the `MyLinearRegression` class,

 ```
-from MLR import MyLinearRegression as mlr
+from mlr.MLR import MyLinearRegression as mlr
 import numpy as np
 ```